muhammadbaburrashid-jpg/Poke-pipeline/README.md

 * pokemon_stat -->	Mapping of Pokémon to their stats
 * evolution -->	Evaluation details

-# Data Loading:
+# Data Loading
 *	Uses SQLite for ease of setup and portability.
 *	Upsert logic prevents duplicate entries for reusable entities such as abilities and types.

-# Assumptions:
+# Assumptions
 *	Pokémon data from the API is consistent and valid JSON.
 *	The PokeAPI structure remains stable (no schema changes).
 *	SQLite is suitable for demo purposes; production would use PostgreSQL
 *	The solution is limited to the first 20 Pokémon for demonstration.

-# Potential Improvements:
+# Potential Improvements
 *	Implementing a GraphQL API – Expose Pokémon data for flexible querying.
 *	Adding Logging & Error Handling – Implement structured logging, retries, and graceful error recovery.
 *	Parallel Data Fetching – Use multithreading to speed up API calls.